emtenet/max-ii-fuse-map/README.md

 For example the fuses
 `{ioc(), output4, mux3}` and `{ioc(), output3, mux2}`
 select local line 9.

+### `{ioc(), output_invert}`

+This fuse inverts the output.

+NOTE: This fuse is also used when the IOC is an input.

+NOTE: This fuse is also used when the IOC is unused and driven to ground.

 ### `{iob(), {interconnect, #}, direct_link}`